Amazfit Bip S smartwatch review: Price and battery life will smoke the competition

 The Amazfit Bip S isn't the best smartwatch I've ever tested -- not even close.
-But it's definitely the longest running one.
+But it's definitely the longest-running one.
 I wore it for almost 10 days straight without having to charge it once, and that's a lot more than I can say for its pricier competitors.
-But if battery life alone isn't enough to get your attention, the Bip S' $69 price tag should seal the deal.
+But if battery life alone isn't enough to get your attention, the $69 price tag should seal the deal.
+(UK prices weren't available, but it's AU$119 in Australia, which is about £65.)

 The Bip S is the third variant of the Amazfit Bip (along with the Amazfit Bip Lite).
 Created by Chinese company Huami in 2018, the original Bip was a fan favorite from the get-go.
 It did the basic smartwatch tasks for much less than competitors, and it lasted up to 45 days on a single charge.
-CNET editor Scott Stein gave it high praise as one of the best low-key smartwatches around.
+CNET's Scott Stein gave it high praise, calling it one of the best low-key smartwatches around.

 The Bip S has better fitness features and a slightly better screen than its predecessor, but it hasn't changed much in the last two years.
 And while it's still one of the best deals out there, it lags a bit behind others, like the Apple Watch or Galaxy Watch, when it comes to features and connectivity.